coredao-org/CoreDAO-Docs/docs/Learn/core-concepts/overview.md

 * **Bitcoin LST:** This feature would allow BTC stakers to earn yield on their Bitcoin while also using that BTC for various applications on Core.

-* **Restaking:** This addition would enable other protocols to benefit from Core Chain’s Bitcoin protection.
+* **Restaking:** This addition would enable other protocols to benefit from Core’s Bitcoin protection.

 ## Conclusion